bboyho/Fingerprint_Scanner-TTL/README.md

 Fingerprint Scanner - TTL (GT-511C1R)[ SEN-13007 - https://www.sparkfun.com/products/13007 ]</td></tr>
 </table>

 This is a great fingerprint module from ADH-Tech that communicates over 3.3V TTL Serial so you can easily embed it into your next project.
 This repository contains Arduino example code to work with it.
-This code has been tested with these models:
+This code has been tested with GT-511C3 and GT-511C1R.

 Repository Contents
 -------------------